noah710/magenta-apple-23463/content/posts/pittras.md

 ---
 ## Overview

-I first got involved Pitt RAS when I showed up for my first meeting at the end of the Spring 2019 semester.
+I first got involved with Pitt RAS when I showed up for my first meeting at the end of the Spring 2019 semester.
 Soon after, the club became my second home as I made lots of new friends with similar interests as me, mainly Linux and Robotics.

 ### Technical Experience